 There are enough offers.
 At least one parent stays with the children.
 Mum or Dad can certainly help with the translation, if at all necessary.

 *All prices quoted are subject to change.
 The current offer of the provider always applies.
 Times and meeting places are also on the site of the offerer.

 Here is some practical information for a Venice trip with children with things that are often underestimated.

 ► Luggage transport – Everything in Venice is within walking distance.
-Who lives in the historical centre of the lagoon city must drag its luggage and naturally also that of the children over bridges and by narrow lanes even to its accommodation.
+Those who live in the historical centre of the lagoon city must drag their luggage and naturally also that of the children over bridges and by narrow lanes even to its accommodation.
 Expensive luggage carrier services can be booked at the station.
 Therefore always pack sparingly.

 ► Water – A lot of walking is exhausting, especially for the children, so always make sure you have enough water in advance.
 The water in Venice is drinking water.
-Who does not want to pay the high prices in the centre for a water ration, should equip itself, like many other tourists also, with empty plastic bottles for filling at the numerous wells.
+Those who do not want to pay the high prices in the centre for a water ration should equip themselves, like many other tourists, with empty plastic bottles for filling at the numerous wells.

 ► Online Tickets – If parents, of course rightly so, don’t want to miss out on a visit to the great sights of Venice, they should buy tickets beforehand.
 Often there are extremely long queues.
 Hour-long queuing is not pleasant then, particularly for the children and wastes senselessly valuable vacation time.
 Here you can find everything about the Waiting Times and in Online Tickets for Venice, there is a list with recommendations for the most important tickets for an entrance without queuing.

 ► Sun protection – Especially in the summer months it can get very hot.
 If it comes to waiting times at an attraction, at the ferry terminal or also to a beach visit with a bicycle tour, sun cream and headgear are absolutely necessary for children.